 The NCAA will coordinate ordering and production of the apparel through the NCAA volunteer apparel program.
-Main Gate has been selected as the official NCAA volunteer apparel providers for all 2019-20 championships.
+BDA and Event 1 have been selected as the official NCAA volunteer apparel providers for all 2020-21 championships.
 The NCAA will offer its Corporate Champions/Partners the opportunity to help offset the cost.
-The champion/partner would be permitted to place one logo on each apparel item, if a separate apparel item is provided for these volunteers.
+The champion/partner would be permitted to place one logo on each apparel item if a separate apparel item is provided for these volunteers.

 The championship logo and the licensee's mark shall be embroidered on the apparel.
 The licensee's logo may appear on the right chest or sleeve.
-The licensee's logo may be no larger than 2 1/4 inches square.
+The licensee's logo may be no larger than $2\frac{1}{4}$ inches square.